iskenyildiz/iskenhub.info/_posts/2019-09-19-MYSQL_LoadBalance.markdown

     stats auth Username:YourPassword # change username and password for yourself

 ```
+We binded loopback because the mysql client service is on the same host as haproxy.
+Mysql doesn't have a specific mode so we use tcp since it is more than enough to be able to monitor the systems.

 You can go to http://192.168.56.101:8080 to see the statistics page which you enabled tracking by declaring the user 'haproxy_checker'.

 You can either see if load balancing works by looking at databases if you created on either of the machines.